 The researchers visited a Glasgow department store and discovered that the machines on display were made in Japan, Taiwan, France and Italy.

 The free after sales service for five years seemed to be part of the package which made foreign machines more attractive to customers – or so the researchers appear to have been told.
 They didn’t discuss the purchase price differences.

 The US management also started new factories in other European and Far East countries, citing better productivity.

 Meanwhile the Scottish factory was producing far below capacity by management order, and one worker talked about their problems getting parts and how it affected both productivity targets and their pay packet.

 Ten minutes in, we hear the slow death of British industry being predicted by John McFayden, the Singer Factory’s Convenor (senior union representative).

 Much of what he says comes true over the next two decades.

 The second half of the film is a studio discussion between the presenter and the Conservatve’s Secretary of State for Industry Sir Keith Joseph (1918-1994).

-Coloured photos showing buildings and streets (from a light plane?), including some which no longer exist.
+This selection of old photos from 1993 and 1994 is in colour.
+They show different buildings and streets (from a light plane?) including some which no longer exist.